galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 ## Quality Control

 The first step is to check the quality of the reads and the presence of the Nextera adapters.
-When we do ATAC-Seq, two transposase could cut the DNA about 40 bp apart.
+When we perform ATAC-Seq, two transposases could cut the DNA about 40 bp apart.
 This can be smaller than the sequencing length so we expect to have Nextera adapters at the end of those reads.
 We can do this with `FastQC`.
 The FastQC web page **Adapter Content** section shows the presence of Nextera Transposase Sequence in the reads.
 We will remove the adapters with Cutadapt.

 > ### {% icon hands_on %} Hands-on: Task description
 >